OCA/product-attribute/multi_image_base/README.rst

 Multiple images base
 ====================

-This module was written to extend the functionality of any model to support having multiple images (a gallery) attached to it and allow you to manage them.
+This module extends the functionality of any model to support multiple images (a gallery) attached to it and allow you to manage them.

 Installation
 ============